Owez/portfolio/content/blog/mkplay.md

 [**https://github.com/owez/mkplay**](https://github.com/owez/mkplay)

-It's currently the 27th of July 2022 and I'm restoring this article to be used in my new blog website.
+I restored this article to be used in my new blog website, I originally wrote this article in January 2021.
 I've not done much with this program since, but I'd quite like to mention it to some of the people who make playlists; it would make for a good sequel.